Code-Institute-Submissions/milestone-project-1-cv-website/README.md

 ## Issues / Bugs

-* There is a flickering effect, when the work history timeline is viewed on very small Desktop / non-touch screens.
+* There can be a slight flickering effect, when the work history timeline is viewed on very small Desktop / non-touch screens.
 It has something to do with moving the mouse when hovering over the icon.
 One fix is to make the hover area even larger, but the issue with that is that it becomes difficult for the user to leave the timeline information "modal" (it's not really a modal).
-I am ok with this bug persisting for the time being, because it does not break anything and it is very unlikely that users will view the timeline on a desktop with a small screen.
-Furthermore as hover is not available on mobile, this bug does not occur on devices.
+I am ok with this situation persisting for the time being, because it does not break anything and it is very unlikely that users will view the timeline on a desktop with such a small screen, given the resolution of most laptops, the user would have to resize the browser to be as small as it needs to be for this issue to occur.
+As hover is not available on mobile, this bug does not occur on devices.

 ## Tools & Other Resources Used & Perused
 Here are the additional tools and resources I used during all stages of this project: